 Have you ever had a moment where things seem to slow down?
 Where your head goes from being slightly tilted in confusion, to looking at someone dead in the eyes, your back straightening out, feet planted, no waver in your voice?

 That was me when I looked at this smiling white man, pointed at him, and said, “Fuck.
 You.
 I was born here, asshole.
 And even if I wasn’t…fuck you!”
-[Side bar y’all, I’ve dreamt of this moment where a white person would step outta line with me and I’d have to scream in their face, and it finally happened, and I did not disappoint myself.]
+[Side bar y’all, I knew the moment would come when a white person would step outta line with me and I’d have to scream in their face, and it finally happened, and I did not disappoint myself.]

 “THE KIDS?”
 I laughed in disbelief.
 “This man is literally spouting racist bullshit to me but what you’re advocating for right now are the kids??
 You’re not going to tell HIM to shut up?”